 Common Tax types and Customs duties: VAT: 15%, TOT (turnover tax): 10% on services, 2% on goods, Profit tax for incorporated businesses: 30%, profit tax for individual businesses: 10-35% (progressive), payroll tax: 10 - 35% (progressive), import duties: 5-35%, surtax on goods imported (conditions apply): 10%,

-Doing Business Index (Doing Business Index, A copublication of The World Bank and the International Finance Corporation)
+Doing Business Index (Doing Business 2020, A publication of The World Bank Group)

 Ease of Doing Business: 159

 Starting a Business: 168